Farza03/tmp-rules/tmp-rules.md

 **§2.1 - Hacking/Bug/Feature abusing - PERMANENT BAN**

 Using any kind of tool to change gameplay, including but not limited to using the in-game console, trainers or cheat engine in order to bypass the speed limiter, to jump hack, no collision hack or anything similar.
-Bypassing the server-sided auto kick system via save editing.
+Bypassing the server-sided auto kick system.
 Misusing features such as ghost mode to cause damage to others while connecting to the servers.

 **§2.2 - Collisions***